DHTMLX/gantt-docs/data/desktop/working_time.md

 Calculating Tasks' Duration in Work Time
 ===================================================
 By default, dhtmlxGantt calculates the duration of tasks in calendar time.
-That assumes that that the final duration of the tasks can include weekends and holidays.
+That assumes that the final duration of the tasks can include weekends and holidays.

 To provide calculating tasks' duration in work time, use the api/gantt_work_time_config.md option: